Boes-man/wiz_se_demo_cli/README.md

 7. Repeat for the other branches branches

-The guthub actions located in `.github/workflows` will provide the required actions during PRs
+The github actions located in `.github/workflows` will provide the required actions during PRs

-The `iac` branch will use the `wiz-scan-iac.yaml` action and the `container` branch will use the `wiz-scan-container.yaml` action.

 8. Enable branch protection